When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 - Thunderbolt Security

-Notes: Disabling security settings is generally not advised for vulnerable systems.
+Notes: Disabling security is not advised for vulnerable systems.
 For example, a public work computer with sensitive information may want to leave security settings enabled.

-The BIOS settings listed above may be phrased differently across various PC manufacturers.
-Some PCs have limited BIOS options where some settings may not be available.
-Please check your system's documentation or contact the PC manufacturer for more info.
+BIOS settings listed above may be phrased differently across various system manufacturers.
+Some systems have limited BIOS options where certain settings may not be available.
+Check your system's documentation or contact the system manufacturer for more info.

-Action may otherwise be required to grant permission for connected devices.
+Action may otherwise be required to grant permission for connected Thunderbolt devices.

 Search and open Thunderbolt Control Center using the Start menu.